modm-io/modm/README.md

 like small code size with small memory consumption, predictable program flow, extreme portability.

-The source code is freely available under the MPLv2 license, so feel free to fork this project and adapt it to your needs.
-The only thing we ask of you is to contribute your changes back so everyone benefits.
+The library source code is licensed as MPLv2 with any external source code under compatible licenses (BSD, Apache2, MIT).
+So feel free to fork this project and adapt it to your needs.
+The only thing we ask of you is to contribute your changes back so everyone can benefit.

-Please clone modm recursively, you will need all the submodules.
+Please clone modm recursively, you need all the submodules:

 ```sh
 git clone --recurse-submodules https://github.com/modm-io/modm.git